Devourerme/ro-cp/README.md

 * Learning how to use GIT
 * An Excuse to drink more Coffee :)

-This should NOT be used in a production environment!!
+This should NOT be used in a production environment as it is written by a novice in PHP development it will likely be full of bugs and vulnerabilities!!